Clean your skin gently with a mild, nondrying soap (such as Dove, Neutrogena, Cetaphil, CeraVe, or Basics).

-Pregnant women should NOT take Accutane, because it causes severe birth defects.
-Women taking Accutane must use two forms of birth control before starting the drug and enroll in the iPledge program.
-Your doctor will follow you on this drug and you will have regular blood tests.
+Women taking Accutane must use 2 forms of birth control before starting the drug and enroll in the iPledge program.

-Acne usually goes away after the teenage years, but it may last into middle age.
-The condition often responds well to treatment after 6 - 8 weeks, but it may flare up from time to time.
+Most of the time, acne goes away after the teenage years, but it may last into middle age.
+The condition often responds well to treatment after 6 to 8 weeks, but may flare up from time to time.

 Scarring may occur if severe acne is not treated.
-Some people, especially teenagers, can become very depressed if acne is not treated.
+Some people become very depressed if acne is not treated.

 When to Contact a Medical Professional

-Call your doctor or a dermatologist if:
+Call your provider if: